pynucastro/pynucastro/paper/paper.md

 Interactive exploration is enabled by a set of classes that provide methods to visualize the temperature dependency of a rate, evaluate it at a particular temperature, and find the exponent, n, for a simply
 $\rm{T^n}$ parameterization.
 From a collection of rates, the flow between the nuclei can be visualized interactively using Jupyter widgets.
 These features help both with designing a network for a simulation as well as for teaching nuclear astrophysics in the classroom.

-After selecting a set of rates for a given problem, pynucastro can construct a reaction network from those rates, using SymPy [@SymPy.2017] to determine the system of ODEs comprising the network.
-From the symbolic expressions for the ODE right hand side, pynucastro can then generate Python or Fortran code to calculate the right hand side.
-Generated Python right hand sides evolve species in the reaction network and pynucastro includes a Python example integrating the CNO cycle for hydrogen burning.
+After selecting a set of rates for a given problem, pynucastro can construct a reaction network from those rates consisting of Python code to calculate the ODE right hand side.
+Generated Python right hand sides evolve species in the reaction network, and pynucastro includes a Python example integrating the CNO cycle for hydrogen burning.

-For Fortran networks, pynucastro will also generate a routine to compute the analytic jacobian matrix for implicit integration.
-These networks incorporate weak, intermediate, and strong reaction rate screening for the Reaclib rates [@Screening.Graboske.1973;
+pynucastro can also generate Fortran code implementing reaction networks, using SymPy [@SymPy.2017] to determine the system of ODEs comprising the network.
+From the symbolic expressions for the ODE right hand side, pynucastro also generates a routine to compute the analytic jacobian matrix for implicit integration.

+Fortran networks incorporate weak, intermediate, and strong reaction rate screening for the Reaclib rates [@Screening.Graboske.1973;
 @Screening.Alastuey.1978; @Screening.Itoh.1979].
-Fortran networks can
+These networks can
-also incorporate selected weak reaction rate tabulations [@Suzuki.2016].
-To calculate energy generation in Fortran networks, pynucastro incorporates nuclear binding energies from the Atomic Mass Data Center [@AME2016.1; @AME2016.2] and the 2014 CODATA recommended values for the fundamental physical constants [@CODATA.2014].
+also include selected weak reaction rate tabulations [@Suzuki.2016].
+To calculate energy generation in Fortran networks, pynucastro uses nuclear binding energies from the Atomic Mass Data Center [@AME2016.1; @AME2016.2] and the 2014 CODATA recommended values for the fundamental physical constants [@CODATA.2014].

 pynucastro is capable of generating two kinds of Fortran reaction networks.
 The first type is a standalone network with a driver program